byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<Isthmus>** https://usercontent.irccloud-cdn.com/file/EziXrd38/image.png
 **\<gingeropolous>** a 51% attack costs energy, this attack costs units of account
 **\<suraeNoether>** ArticMine: i don't think it's cheaper
-**\<moneromooo>** smooth had a good suggestion, to have the penalty start before the median, so you'd get penalty free till, say, 90% of the median.
+**\<byterubmooo>** smooth had a good suggestion, to have the penalty start before the median, so you'd get penalty free till, say, 90% of the median.
 This would cause a natural shrinking if the txpool is full of low fee txes.
 **\<evenlessmoney>** oh
 **\<evenlessmoney>** thats smart too
 **\<evenlessmoney>** I like that one, one of my big issues has been that its basically free (base tx cost) to keep block sizes up atm
 **\<suraeNoether>** isthmus, the axes of your graph are transparent on my computer and i can't read them. :P
-**\<gingeropolous>** hell, someone could find a flaw in monero, print a bajillion monero, and then bring the network to its knees for nothin
+**\<gingeropolous>** hell, someone could find a flaw in byterub, print a bajillion byterub, and then bring the network to its knees for nothin
 **\<Isthmus>** https://usercontent.irccloud-cdn.com/file/X1So57dJ/image.png
 **\<Isthmus>** Sorry, is that legiblbe?
-**\<evenlessmoney>** ginger thats a threat if they get infinite monero no matter what our algo is
+**\<evenlessmoney>** ginger thats a threat if they get infinite byterub no matter what our algo is
 **\<Isthmus>** 51% and bloat are two totally unrelated attacks that accomplish different things.
 It's an apples/oranges comparison
 **\<suraeNoether>** is graph over a day?
 Isthmus
 **\<suraeNoether>** yeah i can read it now